 Visiting Hội An is an opportunity to discover traditional houses, temples (pagodas) as well as bridges.
 Exciting colors, friendly locals and incredible culture increase the visitors’ interest in seeing the attractions in Hoi An.

 The Old House of Phung Hung has two floors, and was built in the 18th century.
 Also, more than eight generations of the family lived in this house.
-What makes the house unique is that it is a museum.
+What makes the house one of unique attractions in Hoi An is that it is actually a museum.
 This home’s guide is also part of the eighth generation.
 Miss Hung will show you your ancestral home in full detail.
 You can see the influence of Chinese and Japanese architecture in the decoration of this house.

 If you love food and eating local offerings, then there is no better place than the central market in this city.
 This is a large market by the river with various shops.
 In this area, various foods are sold at low prices, such as ‘Cao lau’.
 This noodle dish is made from fresh vegetables and meat.
 Also, there is a large fish market here worth visiting too.

-One of the busiest beaches in all of Vietnam is An Bang Beach.
+One of the busiest beaches and favorable attractions in Hoi An is An Bang Beach.
 This beach is a long sandy beach that has access to the blue ocean, and is a great place for relaxing in the sun or swimming in the sea.
 Unlike other beaches in Hoi An, losing beach area due to tide is not a problem here.
 In fact, there is a lot of sand in this coastal area.
 Moreover, you will see countless vendors selling food throughout the day under the shade of palm trees.

 Another unusual attraction in Hoi An is the Old House of Tan Ky.
 This house is more than 200 years old and has been passed down for seven generations in this Vietnamese family.
 The house has an interesting architecture, and it has details such as spools for raising furniture as well as a balcony made from carved wood.
 The interesting thing us that, to this day, some family members still live in the old house of Tan Ky.